-Tossing handfuls of black soil all across your shoulders
+tossing handfuls of black soil all across your shoulders

-And sowing in your body the strength to thrive.
+and sowing in your body the strength to thrive.

 Your hair grew like man’s first fire,

-Red and thrashing like a fish in the sea,
+red and thrashing like a fish in the sea,

-The sea where, now and then, your mother feeds you the flesh
+the sea where, now and then, your mother feeds you the flesh

-And find their burial mounds in the deepest sands
+They find their burial mounds in the deepest sands

-under the flash of your light;
+under the flash of your light,

-Men who feel your firm black soil again at the doors of your hall
+the dead who feel your firm black soil again at the doors of your hall

-And make themselves full with food and drink
+and make themselves full with food and drink

-And Hellos to friends so long and fervently missed.
+and Hellos to friends so long and fervently missed.